BusyBrainDEV/BusyBrainDEV/README.md

 ### 🔥 Recent Projects
 - **Background Remover App**
   _AI-based background remover app built with Python and JavaScript._ ✅

 - **AI Chatbot App**
   _An AI-powered chatbot for customer support._ ✅

 - **To-Do List App**
   _A simple and fully functional To-Do List App with dark mode, task editing, search functionality, task reordering, and persistence._ ✅

+- **Ghoost Shell - GPT-4o Terminal Helper**
+  _Terminal-first AI assistant for developers and hackers, powered by GPT-4o.
+Built for code explanation, regex fixing, and shell decoding — all from the command line._ ✅
 ---

 ### 📈 GitHub Stats